 Where do I find a schedule of your upcoming classes and workshops?

 All of our upcoming classes and workshops are shown on our website. www.thecollegefundingcoach.org

 Can I attend a workshop where my child is not a student?

 Yes!
 It is free and open to the public.
 Please just let us know if you are planning to do so, so that we can be sure to have enough materials and/or let you know if the class is canceled or changed.

 When are the initial consultations scheduled and how long do they typically last?

-We schedule the initial consultation within normal business hours, Monday-Friday 8am to 5.30pm.
-We allow 60-90 minutes.
+We schedule the initial consultation within normal business hours, Monday-Friday 8:00 am to 5:30 pm.
+We allow for 60-90 minutes.

 What if my situation is too complicated?

 Remarried, Separated, Widowed, Business Owner, Grandparents, Guardians, Trusts, Special Needs Child?
 We have seen it all.
 We would be more than happy to sit down with you and evaluate your individual situation.